 05 of 06

 Like to gamble when you travel?
-The glitzy Fallsview Casino Resort is one of the top places to stay in Niagara Falls.
-It's also the largest gaming resort in Canada.
+Or want to learn how?
+The glitzy Fallsview Casino Resort is one of the top places to stay in Niagara Falls and no place for families traveling with children.
+It's the largest gaming resort in Canada, with 3,000 slot machines and 130 table games.
 In addition to its casino and live entertainment, it contains many rooms with outstanding views, a spa, shopping galleria, several restaurants, and even a wedding chapel.

-06 of 06My favorite place to shop in Niagara Falls is the extensive dutyfree store.
+Don't leave Niagara Falls without making a stop at its extensive dutyfree store.
 If you've developed a taste for ice wine, this is the place to pick up a few bottles before you head home (rather than shlepping them around on your trip).
 Many other brands of liquor are also sold here at lower prices than you may find at home.
-It's also the to pick up Canadian specialities such as genuine maple syrup.
-New items (such as Baileys Biscotti Flavor liqueur) and limited-edition products will tempt you to spend your last Canadian dollars (American currency is also accepted.

 - Dutyfree no longer reimburses visitors for purchases made in Canada that include the VAT tax.